-Enjoy views of Mount Garfield and Ruby Canyon on the way to Colorado, and spend the night in the town of Glenwood Springs which is famous for its natural hot springs.
-The next day admire the Rockies and cross the Continental Divide before arriving in the Mile High City of Denver, and extend the trip with stays in Las Vegas or Salt Lake City.
+Once you board the train for this two-day trip, enjoy views of Mount Garfield and Ruby Canyon en route to Colorado, and spend the night in the town of Glenwood Springs which is famous for its natural hot springs.

 What to pack and bring on board

 As guests are seated inside most of the day, it’s not necessary to dress for the elements.
 Instead, focus on comfortable yet nicer clothes (this is an upscale experience) like pants and a top, and some sort of sweater, scarf or wrap.

 Those travelling in early spring or fall who plan on going out to the viewing platform may also want to pack a warm coat, gloves and hat.